jpmcWorkers/jpmcWorkers.github.io/docs/mgr.md

-# Am I a manager?
+# Am I a manager or supervisor?

+If you are a manager or supervisor, you cannot join a union.

 Things that make you a manager:

+* You formulate, determine, and effectuate management policies by expressing and making operative decisions of your employer.

+Things that make you a supervisor:

 * Authority to hire, fire, evaluate, discipline, or reassign employees (or contractors)
 * Employees (or contractors) who reasonably believe that you have such authority